D-ICE/bladics--externals--openfast-dice/README.rst

   # go to the build directory
   cd build

-  # execute CMake with testing build option
+  # execute CMake with testing build option and generate types option
-  cmake .. -DBUILD_TESTING=ON
+  cmake .. -DBUILD_TESTING=ON -DGENERATE_TYPES=ON

   # execute a make command (with no target provided, equivalent to `make all`)
   # Replace N by the number of concurrent compilation processus